 As a result of the careful planning and community benefits, Greenbelt Alliance was proud to give this project our endorsement.

 This project has been met with opposition and has triggered more than 20 public meetings since its inception in 2011.
-On Jun 30, the Planning Commission approved the Terraces of Lafayette project with a 5-2 vote in a meeting that lasted over seven hours, but the decision was appealed by a City Council member and will now come before the full City Council on August 24.
+On Jun 30, the Planning Commission approved the Terraces of Lafayette project with a 5-2 vote in a meeting that lasted over seven hours, but the decision was appealed by a City Council member and was then approved at the City Council meeting on Monday, August 24

 Greenbelt Alliance’s “Grow Smart Bay Area” goals call for fully protecting the Bay Area’s greenbelt, directing growth into our existing communities, and accomplishing both in a way that equitably benefits all Bay Area residents.
 Greenbelt Alliance’s development endorsement program helps further our “Grow Smart Bay Area” goals by providing independent validation of smart infill housing (the development of vacant land within urban areas) and mixed-use projects (allowing for various uses like office, commercial and residential).